-High Availability (HA) mitigates single point of failure within the Solace PubSub+ Monitor system by providing a means of defining redundant system components, together with failover capability, for users of those components.
+High Availability (HA) mitigates single point of failure within the Solution Package for Solace system by providing a means of defining redundant system components, together with failover capability, for users of those components.

 When using HA, components are designated PRIMARY and BACKUP.
 If the PRIMARY component fails, failover occurs to the BACKUP component.
 If the PRIMARY component is subsequently restarted, the BACKUP component allows the newly restarted component to take the primary role and return to its backup role.